paging-turner/proc/README.md

 - Each process has a green box than can be clicked to create a new wire.
 Click on another process (or the same process) to connect the two with a wire.
 - Processes can be selected by being clicked, and wires can be selected by clicking one of the green boxes at the endpoints.
     - Select multiple processes and wire by ctrl-clicking.
+    - Click and drag from the background to select multiple processes.
 - Clicking any part of the background will de-select any selected processes/wires.
+- Right-click and drag to pan.
 - With a process selected, press the "I" key to start "text insertion mode", which allows you to type text that appears inside the process.
 Exit text-insert mode by clicking somewhere on the background.
 - Pressing the "backspace" key deletes any selected process/wire (beware, this is still buggy).
 - Pressing the "tab" key when certain processes are selected will change their appearance.
 These special processes are: